-FlippEM provides flipping excellent education in emergency medicine.
-It’s free and openly accessible to clinicians and students around the globe.
+FlippEM provides flipping excellent education in emergency medicine (EM).
+It’s free and openly accessible to clinicians and students across the globe.

 The posts rotate on an annual basis, starting in the first week of February, to coincide with the beginning of the Australasian registrar training year.
-They are updated as they appear, so should be up to date with current knowledge and practice.
+They are updated as they are republished, so should be up to date with current knowledge and practice.

 The FlippEM programme addresses the most important presentations to Australasian emergency departments.
 It focuses on core concepts, important details, and current controversies.
 Each post takes about 7 minutes to read.
 The snappy format is ideal for busy clinicians and students who learn on the run.